XiaoxiangGuanGFZ/kNN_MOF_cp/README.md

 k-nearest resampling (kNN) and method-of-fragments (MOF) based rainfall temporal disaggregation model conditioned on circulation patterns (cp) (written in c)

 ## 1. Introduction
-A temporal disaggregation model is usually used to derive sub-daily (like hourly) distributions of weather variables from daily scale. kNN_MOF_CP is a non-parametric dtsaggregation procedure developed for multisite daily-to-hourly rainfall and air temperature disaggregation.
-In the procedure, mothod of fragments (MOF) based on k-nearest neighbor resampling conditioned on circulation pattern classification is applied.
+A temporal disaggregation model is usually used to derive sub-daily (like hourly) distributions of weather variables from daily scale. kNN_MOF_CP is a non-parametric disaggregation procedure developed for multisite daily-to-hourly rainfall and air temperature disaggregation.
+In the procedure, mothod of fragments (MOF) based on k-nearest neighbor resampling is applied.
+The disaggregation procedure is also conditioned on circulation patterns and seasonality.
 ## 2. Techniques
 ### 2.1 Method Of Fragements
 The idea of MOF is to resample a vector of fragments that represents the relative distribution of subdaily to daily rainfall (Pui et al., 2012).
 The number of fragments corresponds to the subdaily temporal resolution used, i.e. if the disaggregation is conducted from daily to hourly resolution, the relative distribution of subdaily values consists of 24 relative weights that sum up to 1